harisankar95/pathfinding3D/docs/USAGE.md

     path: [(0, 0, 0), (9, 8, 8), (9, 9, 9)]
     ```

     You will notice that the path does not have all the waypoints as other algorithms.
-This is because the `ThetaStarFinder` algorithm will smooth the path by checking whether there is a direct path between two waypoints.
+This is because the `ThetaStarFinder` algorithm will smooth the path by checking whether there is a direct path between two waypoints (**Line of Sight**).
 If there is a direct path, the intermediate waypoints are removed.
 This is useful for applications where the path needs to be traversed by a vehicle.
 The vehicle can move in any direction and does not need to follow a grid.
 The path can be smoothed to reduce the number of waypoints to be traversed.

 5. For a quantitative analysis let's compare the number of waypoints in the path for the `AStarFinder` and `ThetaStarFinder` algorithms: